Exercise Prescriptions and Improved Patient Outcomes

 Episode Cover

-Welcome to Catch Up With ChiroTouch with Dr. Ronnie Simms.
-Tune in to this educational and inspirational podcast series for conversations with chiropractic’s most...
+Welcome to Catch Up with ChiroTouch with Dr. Ronnie Simms, the educational and inspirational podcast series featuring chiropractic’s most influential speakers.
+In this episode,...

 Listen